Are you like me in that laugh tracks on TV shows make you cringe?

 We need to see other people interacting with candidates for us to trust them – and we need to see live, unscripted reactions.
 Like laughter.

-During the pre-coronavirus Democratic primaries, the so-called winner was always the candidate who scored the loudest laugh or got the punchiest crowd reaction.
+Before the pre-coronavirus, the so-called winner of any debate was always the candidate who scored the loudest laugh or got the punchiest crowd reaction.

 Whoever succeeded at converting the audience into a laugh track won the day.